Epcot Disney World Orlando

 World Showcase

-The France pavilion has a passable croissant and the crêpes at the cart outside are worth the queue.
-The Japan pavilion has a legitimately good sake selection at the Teppan Edo restaurant.
-The Morocco pavilion’s Restaurant Marrakesh is underrated by most visitors who bypass it for the busier pavilions.
+The France pavilion has the crêpes cart and a passable croissant.
+The Japan pavilion has a legitimately good sake selection at Teppan Edo restaurant.
+The Morocco pavilion’s Restaurant Marrakesh is consistently underrated by visitors who bypass it.
 The United Kingdom pub (Rose & Crown) serves Boddingtons and Fuller’s London Pride on draught.

-The main rides in World Showcase are Frozen Ever After (Norway) and Remy’s Ratatouille Adventure (France).
-Neither is a thrill ride; both are family-oriented dark rides with reasonable queue times relative to the rest of Disney World.
+The main rides in World Showcase are Frozen Ever After (Norway) and Remy’s Ratatouille Adventure (France) – both family-oriented dark rides, neither a thrill ride.
+Queue times are reasonable relative to the rest of Disney World.

 The Forward Section

-Guardians of the Galaxy: Cosmic Rewind, which opened in 2022, is the headline attraction in the World Discovery area: a rollercoaster in a large darkened building with rotating vehicles and a soundtrack built around a specific playlist.
-It’s one of the better new rides in Disney World and has consistently long waits.
-Test Track allows guests to design a virtual vehicle that is then “tested” in a simulated speed run.
-Mission: SPACE offers a centrifuge-based Mars mission simulation in the “intense” version that reliably causes nausea in a percentage of riders.
+Guardians of the Galaxy: Cosmic Rewind (opened 2022) is the headline attraction: a rollercoaster in a large darkened building with rotating vehicles and a specific music playlist.
+One of the better new rides at Disney World with consistently long waits.
+Test Track has you design a virtual vehicle tested in a simulated speed run.
+Mission: SPACE’s intense version uses a centrifuge and reliably causes nausea in a percentage of riders.

 Food and Wine Festival

-For roughly three months each autumn (usually August through November), EPCOT runs the International Food and Wine Festival.
-Food booths from various countries are added around the World Showcase lagoon serving small plates and themed beverages.
-This is when EPCOT gets the most crowded; it also gives a reasonable reason to visit for people who find theme parks otherwise unappealing, since the primary activity is eating and drinking while walking around outdoor spaces.
-Ticket prices are identical to a regular EPCOT day; the food booths are additional spend.
+Roughly August through November each year, EPCOT runs the International Food and Wine Festival with food booths from various countries added around the World Showcase lagoon.
+This is when EPCOT gets most crowded and also provides the best reason for people who find theme parks unappealing to visit: the primary activity is eating and drinking while walking outdoor spaces.
+Ticket prices are the same as a regular EPCOT day; food booth spending is additional.

 Practical Notes

-EPCOT is the second-largest park at Disney World by area.
-It’s less walkable than it looks — the walk from the front gate to the far end of World Showcase covers about 2.5km.
-Base tickets start around $109/day; Lightning Lane for queue-skipping is an additional $20-35.
+EPCOT is the second-largest park at Disney World.
+The walk from the front gate to the far end of World Showcase is about 2.5 kilometres.
+Tickets start around USD 109 per day.
 Dining reservations for table service restaurants should be made 60 days in advance through the Disney website.